Concentration Camp Anthems

-Already in the first years of the Nazi concentration camp system prisoners were composing new texts for well-known melodies, or entirely new songs.
-These camp songs, which tell of the hardships, fears, and hopes of the internees, comprise a music genre of their own.
+Even in the first years of the Nazi concentration camp system, prisoners were composing new texts for well-known melodies or entirely new songs.
+These camp songs or Lagerlieder, which tell of the hardships, fears and hopes of the internees, comprise a music genre of their own.
 A subgenre of this group is represented by concentration camp anthems.
-In contrast to other camp songs, the anthems’ content refers to a specific site, usually named in the title, and they served as a type of official, recognizable melody of that particular camp.
+In contrast to other camp songs, the anthems’ content refers to a specific site, usually named in the title, and they served as a type of official, recognisable melody of that particular camp.

-One of the earliest concentration camp anthems, the “Börgermoorlied” (“Song of Börgermoor”) or “Lagerlied von Börgermoor” (“Camp song of Börgermoor”) or “Moorsoldatenlied” (“Song of the Peat Bog Soldiers“) originated in 1933.
+One of the earliest concentration camp anthems, the 'Börgermoorlied' (Song of Börgermoor), also known as 'Lagerlied von Börgermoor' (Camp song of Börgermoor) or 'Moorsoldatenlied' (Song of the peat bog soldiers) originated in 1933.
 Unlike many of the later anthems it was created independently of the SS and at first allowed to be played officially.
 It soon spread within and outside of the camp system as a symbol of the prisoners’ desire for self-determination.
 It became the prototype for future concentration camp anthems because it was much beloved, even by watch tower guards.
 Though information is often fragmentary, there are an additional half dozen concentration camp anthems from the early phase of the concentration camp system alone.

 Title/ Opening line of song

 'Ein Lichtehäftling war ich zwar' (A Prisoner without light was I indeed), Original version from 'Esterwegen'

 Adapted from the soldiers’ song 'Ich bin ein Bub vom Elstertal' (I am a boy from Elster Valley)

 'Esterwegen' or 'Esterwegenlied' (Song of Esterwegen), variation of 'Ein Lichtehäftling war ich zwar' (I’ve been a prisoner of Lichtenburg)